estruyf/blog-content/content/posts/recap-of-the-year-2023.md

 ## November

-- Going to my first GitHub Universe
+- Going to my first GitHub Universe - add pictures

 ## December

 - Speaking at ESPC
+- Creating a new extension called Demo Time
+- Growing Front Matter CMS to 1600 stars on GitHub

 ## Conclusion